 Myofascial Release and Trigger Point Therapy

-Bonnie Prudden Myotherapy® is the original trigger point therapy.
+Bonnie Prudden Myotherapy® is the Original Trigger Point Therapy

 A trigger point is an irritable spot in the muscle that remains after it has been damaged.
 It causes the muscle to shorten and/or spasm.
 This muscle is now experiencing ischemia, which is a lack of blood supply to the soft tissues.
 These tissues become sensitive to touch or locally painful.
-This is due to lack of oxygen, lack of nutrition, and an accumulation of waste product building in the muscle tissues.
+This is due to lack of oxygen, lack of nutrients and an accumulation of waste product building in the muscle tissues.

 Trigger points are caused from repetitive motion, overuse, injury and trauma in the soft tissues.
 This can cause a person to have weakness, pain, decreased circulation and a limited range of motion.

 A Bonnie Prudden Myotherapist® use knuckles, elbows and fingers to apply ischemic pressure into the muscles working in patterns.
 The muscles are placed on a stretch to teach them to be long and lengthened.